jjdblast/bigdata-pipeline_wiki/Explore-Services.md

 2547 org.apache.hadoop.util.RunJar
 ```

-Login and Run the Following to Query with the Beeline Hive Client
+* Login and Run the Following to Query with the Beeline Hive Client

-* Note:  If you are outside of Docker, you need to use port `30000` instead of `10000` given the way we've mapped the Docker external-internal ports
 ```
 root@docker$ beeline -u jdbc:hive2://127.0.0.1:10000 -n hiveuser -p ''
 Connecting to jdbc:hive2://127.0.0.1:10000